athomasq/athomasq.github.io/essays/investing-in-public.md

 <img src="/assets/img/slice-channel.jpg" class="image3">

 I think this is slightly above average on cold inbound.
-Over time, I expect "pre-existing personal network" to diminish to a minuscule fraction, but I'm hoping that cold inbound and warm intros both grow in parallel.
+Over time, I expect "pre-existing personal network" to diminish, but I'm hoping that cold inbound and warm intros both grow in parallel.

 - By founder demographic: